 Sandia Recommendation: The assessment team recommends organizations that rely on X.509 certificates review their systems and software to determine if they are utilizing technologies that are affected by these vulnerabilities (or any others) and update their systems and software to a version that is not affected.
 Specific details on individual CVEs can be found in NIST’s NVD along with “References to Advisories, Solutions, and Tools” for each CVE.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding, analysis, and recommendation would aid in the identification of considerations for standards development; specifically, any guidance as to databases or other industry reference documents NAESB should be considering as part of its annual evaluation of the WEQ-012 PKI Standards and NAESB Accreditation Requirements for Authorized Certification Authorities.

+Additional guidance has been requested from the NAESB ACAs.

 Business Operations Practices and Standards Report – Section 6.2.1 Use of Human Control and Review in Operations